In this post, we learn what linking verbs are, and what they do in a sentence.

 If a verb functions as an action verb, it is followed by a noun (object) or an adverb or a prepositional phrase.
 None of these things will refer to the subject; they will be different from the subject.

-But if a verb functions as a linking verb, it will be followed by a noun (predicate nominative) or an adjective (predicate adjective).
-And both the things will identify the subject; they’ll either rename the subject (noun) or modify it (adjective).
+But if a verb functions as a linking verb, it will be followed by a noun (predicate nominative) or an adjective (predicate adjective): subject complement.
+And both the things will identify the subject; the subject complement either renames the subject (noun) or modifies it (adjective).

 - He appeared before the court yesterday.
 (Action verb)